 - You will submit a married filing tax return until the divorce decree is final

-- Your tax implications will change after divorce and you may not save as much money
+- Your tax implications will change after divorce, and you may not save as much money

 Can Divorce Reduce Your Taxes?

 Generally, your taxable income, tax deductions, and tax brackets are given tax breaks while married.
-A divorce agreement will take away many of the benefits of filing jointly.
+A divorce will take away many of the benefits of filing jointly.

 Once you file separate returns, there will be different standard deductions and tax refunds.
 You can speak with a tax advisor to see how your marital status will change your tax situation.